Ms-Shahid/Product-microservice/Readme.md

   - Declared Queries : Queries provided by JPA
     - Example : findById(Id)
     - No need to write queries by our own, just write the method name, the ORM will convert that method name into corresponding query
+    - The issue araises, if we want to show specific details to user, say product contains details such as _sales_no_, or _merchant_id_, by default
+    `JPA` will show all the product details, therefore, in order have specific details to be shown to user/client we can use `HQL` or `SQL`
 - HQL
   - We can create the HQL query with **@Query** annotation, by default it will try to project the query into return type.
+  - In `HQL`, for below query, `Product` will be object(JAVA object)
   - Say for example :
   ```java
      @Query("SELECT p.title AS title, p.description as description FROM Product p WHERE p.id = :id")